I have had enough! I am fed up with all that perfection which is presented probably everywhere! That is the end of feeling wrong, bad, unworthy…

 My next step

 I have decided to be more active in presenting struggles and imperfections of my everyday life.
 In addition to my usual posts containing these elements I am going to post short posts about it everyday next week.
 I am going to use #ParenthoodInProgress, so if you are willing to join me, it would be fabulous!
-I think it has a possibility to help many people.
+It is a possibility to say “enough” to things that bother or limit you in life has a chance.
+I am sure we will help many people by that.

 With #ParenthoodInProgress I intentionally chose positivity evoking statement creating space for hope, improvement, movement, change… Good luck everyone!